Peripheral Vascular Disease

 Surgery is required less often today, as better preventative anti-atherosclerotic medications and techniques have become available for treating blocked or damaged arteries.
-With modern treatments, surgery is required only for very severe atherosclerosis unresponsive to medications and angioplasty.
+With modern treatments, surgery is required only for very severe atherosclerosis that's unresponsive to medications and angioplasty.

 Follow the recommendations of your health care provider for risk factor reduction.
 If he or she recommends medication, take the medication as directed.
 Report changes in your symptoms and any side effects you experience.